-- 1. Each water service connection shall receive an allotted quantity of water, typically specified in hundred cubic feet (hcf) units per billing cycle, as calculated by the Water Conservation Coordinator. - 2.
-The Board of Directors may pass an emergency ordinance increasing the usage rate for potable water in order to ensure stable revenues for operation and maintenance of MCWD. - 3.
+- 1. Each water service connection shall receive an allotted quantity of water, typically specified in hundred cubic feet (hcf) units per billing cycle.
+The Board of Directors may elect not to impose this action in response to a drought if the supply reduction trigger is not met. - 2.
+The Board of Directors may pass an emergency ordinance increasing the usage rate for potable water consumed over a connections allocation, and/or in order to ensure stable revenues for operation and maintenance of MCWD.
+The Board of Directors may elect not to impose this action if water service allocations are not imposed. - 3.
 As individual customers are notified of allotments, it is expected that many requests for special consideration will be received.
 These petitions must be processed rapidly, efficiently and fairly.
 Every application for waiver must be heard, evaluated and acted upon by the Water Conservation Commission as rapidly as possible.
 Every action by the Water Conservation Commission shall be referred to MCWD's Board of Directors for consideration.
-The procedures for appeal are defined, below. - 4.
-No building permits will be issued or meters installed for new accounts that had not received building permits before the "Severe Shortage" was declared. - 5.
+The procedures for appeal are defined, below.
+Appeals shall be considered under any Stage in which mandatory restrictions or allocations are imposed. - 4.
+No building permits will be issued or meters installed for new accounts that had not received building permits before the "Severe Shortage" was declared.
+The Board of Directors may elect not to impose this action in response to a drought if the supply reduction trigger is not met. - 5.
 The following water use restrictions shall be imposed.